swarthout/aktoro-lang/docs/types.md

 id: types
 title: Types
 ---
-Othello is a statically typed language, but heavily uses type inference to decrease the amount of typing required to write programs.
+Aktoro is a statically typed language, but heavily uses type inference to decrease the amount of typing required to write programs.

 ## Creating new types
 New types can be created with the `type` keyword.